 For example, Cargill, a Marinalg member company, developed the Red Seaweed Promise, a sustainability program intended to conserve the marine environment and enhance the lives of the producers.
 The program provides training, coaching and tools producers need to adopt environmental and safe production best practices.

-Another Marinalg member, DuPont Nutrition & Health, initiated its own Sustainable Seaweed Program to guide seaweed farmers and harvesters towards more sustainable practices.
+Another Marinalg member, International Flavors and Fragrances (formerly DuPont Nutrition & Health), initiated its own Sustainable Seaweed Program to guide seaweed farmers and harvesters towards more sustainable practices.